Is it necessary to rake leaves in the fall?

 Excessive leaf matter on your lawn going into winter is bad for several reasons.
 First, it will smother the grass and if not removed very soon in the spring it will inhibit growth.
 Second, it can promote the snow mold diseases.
 And finally, turf damage from critters (voles, mice) can be more extensive in the spring.

-READ: What is Python pep8?
+READ: What is an interracial marriage called?

 Is it OK to leave some leaves on the lawn?